Jeffzzc004/Jeffzzc004.github.io/_pages/about.md

 ---
-layout: page
+permalink: /
-title: About
+title: "About Me"
+author_profile: true
+redirect_from:
-permalink: /about/
+  - /about/
+  - /about.html
 ---
-## About Me

 I’m a third year undergraduate student at Beijing University of Posts and Telecommunications (BUPT), engaged in a joint program with [Queen Mary University of London](https://www.qmul.ac.uk/).

 ---